Elizabeth, New Jersey: Economy

 Portions of the city are part of an Urban Enterprise Zone (UEZ), one of 32 zones covering 37 municipalities statewide.
 Elizabeth was selected in 1983 as one of the initial group of 10 zones chosen to participate in the program.
 In addition to other benefits to encourage employment and investment within the Zone, shoppers can take advantage of a reduced 3.3125% sales tax rate (half of the 6 5/8% rate charged statewide) at eligible merchants.
 Established in November 1992, the city's Urban Enterprise Zone status expires in November 2023.

+Sports

+In 2025, Elizabeth became home to the Tri-State Admirals of The Basketball League, who play their home games at Thomas A. Edison Career and Technical Academy.

+In 1970, the city was home to the Jersey Tigers of the Atlantic Coast Football League.

 Government

 Local government

 The City of Elizabeth is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council system of municipal government.
 The city is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the City Council.
-The Elizabeth City Council is comprised of nine members, who are elected to serve four-year terms of office on a staggered basis with elections held in even-numbered years.
+The Elizabeth City Council includes nine members, who are elected to serve four-year terms of office on a staggered basis with elections held in even-numbered years.
 The mayor and the three council members elected at-large come up for election together in leap years and two years later the six members who are elected from each of Elizabeth's six wards are all up for election.